rajive/doma/doc/Design.md

 - OPTIONAL: a `<types>` tag
    - typically using `<include file="...">` tags to load the XML type definitions (generated from IDL), that are used by the service
-   - only needed if dynamic types are used by the service
+   - only needed if dynamic types are used by the service or if a concrete service is being defined
+   - an abstract service can bind the types later when components are defined
    - NOTE: it is a good practice to include this section, so that the service definition works with both compiled types and dynamic types